AlrxDaley/RPS/README.md

 - In the future i would like to add s system where you only get a certain amount of tries and who ever has the most points wins overall.

 # WireFrames.

+With regards to the differences between the initial wire frames and the overall look of the website, i changed and added details that i thought would be benifical to the flow of information and the overall UX design of the website.

 ![WireFrame section](assets/images/wireframe1.png)